Methodology

 Degree level (postgraduates)

-Graduates were broadly grouped into Level 7 and Level 8, more commonly known as Master’s degrees and doctoral degrees respectively.
-Enhanced undergraduate courses (e.g. MMath, MEng) that give you a postgraduate-level qualification are not included in our Level 7 population.
+Graduates are more broadly grouped into Level 7 and Level 8, more commonly known as Master’s degrees and doctoral degrees respectively.
+Enhanced undergraduate courses (e.g. MMath, MEng) that yield a postgraduate-level qualification are not included in our Level 7 population.
 These degree courses are included in our first degree population as you do not need to have completed a Level 6 qualification to apply for these courses.

 Comparison between first degree and postgraduates